m1maker/ngt-docs/ngt_documents/main/functions/misc/set_library_path.md

 set_library_path

-this method will set the path where libraries should be located.
+This method will set the path where libraries should be located.

 # void set_library_path(string path)